 Treatment for codependency may be short-term (3-6 months) if you are looking for some immediate tools and guidance, as well as to start to build a platform of health in your life that can support you moving forward.
 It can also involve long-term counselling (6+ months) which may involve monthly, bi-monthly, or quarterly check-ins to ensure accountability and movement with your health and wellness plan.
 There are no set expectations when it comes to codependency counselling and Paige Abbott of Sana Psychological is happy to meet you where you are at.
 The door is always open so even if you have engaged for counselling briefly, discontinued at Sana Psychological for a period of time, but are considering returning, we invite you to do so as there are no expectations or pressures when it comes to counselling.

-Paige Abbott has been trained in Cognitive-Behavioural Therapy as well as Acceptance and Commitment Therapy (ACT) and also incorporates elements of solution-focused therapy, motivational interviewing, and Twelve-Step Facilitation into her sessions.
-Appointments generally involve a check-in to see presenting issues and immediate things that have come up that you may want to process, follow-up on any suggestions provided in past appointments to get an idea of progress as well as roadblocks that are coming up, followed by a more in-depth exploration of challenges, patterns, and coping.
+Paige Abbott has been trained in Cognitive-Behavioural Therapy as well as Acceptance and Commitment Therapy (ACT) and also incorporates elements of Solution-Focused Therapy, Motivational Interviewing, and Twelve-Step Facilitation into her sessions.
+Follow-up appointments generally involve a check-in to see presenting issues and immediate things that have come up that you may want to process, follow-up on any suggestions provided in past appointments to get an idea of progress as well as roadblocks that are coming up, followed by a more in-depth exploration of challenges, patterns, and coping.
 Sessions are active and engaged as Paige likes to ask lots of questions and provide reflections, challenges, and psychoeducation along the way.
 At any point, if the therapeutic approach or goals need to be changed, please speak up and this will be processed.
-Sessions come from a non-judgmental, compassionate, empathetic place.
-We are here to support you in doing different and being different.
+Sessions come from a non-judgmental, compassionate, trauma-informed, and empathetic place.